 Dennis Severs’ House

-5. Dennis Severs’ House on 18 Folgate Street: Step into the world of the Huguenot silk-weavers in this 18th Century inspired still life drama which is designed to stir your imagination.
+Dennis Severs’ House on 18 Folgate Street: Step into the world of the Huguenot silk-weavers in this 18th Century inspired still-life drama which is designed to stir your imagination.
 Dennis Severs House Website.

 Old Truman Brewery Markets

-6. Old Truman Brewery Markets: Buzzy Brick Lane is brimming with markets.
+Old Truman Brewery Markets: Buzzy Brick Lane is brimming with markets.
 Check out the Vintage Market (F Black, 85 Brick Lane) for fashion gems dating back to the 1920s.
-The Backyard Market (146 Brick Lane) sells arts and crafts by designer makers.
-The Tea Rooms Market is perfect for vintage typewriters, taxidermy and other curiosity finds and yes, you can buy a cup of tea!
+The Backyard Market (146 Brick Lane) sells arts and crafts by designer-makers.
+The Tea Rooms Market is perfect for vintage typewriters, taxidermy and other curiosity objects and yes, you can buy a cup of tea!
 Sunday Up Market includes 200 stalls and indoor food market (Elys Yard, Hanbury Street and Brick Lane).
 Rinse Showrooms (U Block next to 146 Brick Lane) is fabulous for fashion and accessories.